A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Semidefinite Cone Complementarity Formulation for Rank Minimization Problems

 Let $P_{0}$ be the matrix composed of columns in P corresponding to zero eigenvalues.
 We can set:

 It is obvious that

 It follows that:

 The opposite direction of the above inequality can be easily validated by the complementarity constraints.
-If the there exists any matrix U with the rank of U greater than $n - Opt(\ref{RankPSD})$, the complementarity constraints would be violated.
+If there exists any feasible matrix pair $(X,U)$ with the trace of U greater than $n - Opt(\ref{RankPSD})$, the complementarity constraints would be violated: since all the eigenvalues of $U$ are no larger than 1, the rank of $U$ is at least as large as its trace, so the rank of $X$ would be smaller than the optimal value of~(\ref{RankPSD}).

 The complementarity formulation can be extended to cases where the matrix variable $X\in \mathbb{R}^{m\times n}$ is neither positive semidefinite nor symmetric.
 One way to deal with nonsymmetric $X$ is to introduce an auxilliary variable Z: